 Tips for Managing Hunger

 It can be really hard to stay on top of your own hunger when your tiny person has such pressing needs.
 And your blood sugar may be wonky due to less-than-ideal sleep, hormones, and hunger.
 So the best advice is to eat small meals frequently that include a mix of protein, carbs, and fat.

 This can be hard to do, but it will help you feel your best.

-It sounds odd to eat by the clock, rather than my hunger, but that’s what I needed to do in order to feel okay most days.
+It sounds odd to eat by the clock, rather than my hunger, but that’s what I needed to do in order to feel OK most days.

 Hydration When Breastfeeding

-If you’re breastfeeding, you’ll need to drink a lot more than you might realize to replace the liquid that the baby is getting.
-There’s no one size fits all amount for everyone to drink, but keep a bottle of water nearby at all time to help you be able to easily drink anytime you feel thirsty.
+If you’re breastfeeding, you’ll need to drink a lot more fluids than you might realize to replace the liquid that the baby is getting.
+There’s no-one-size-fits all amount for everyone to drink, but keep a bottle of water nearby at all time to help you easily drink anytime you feel thirsty.

 And if you find yourself getting chronic headaches, drink a lot more!
 (And also stretch out your neck and upper back!)

 These hydrating foods may help you keep up the liquid intake, too.